A new social enterprise for fashion which offers a thoughtful new way to design, make and use locally-produced fashion.

 Massey University is a bold and innovative university, regarded as the engine of the new New Zealand.
 Space Between is an outward facing platform for design education with strong links to industry, community, and the global economy.This project has been supported by the Vice Chancellor’s Strategic Innovation Fund for an Entrepreneurial Partnership Platform.

 New Zealand’s largest, longest-standing sustainable business organisation, Sustainable Business Network enables system change in the areas of climate, waste and nature.
 Operating as a social enterprise, a community and a movement - their role is to transform leading ideas into action in Aotearoa.
-Their network consists of hundreds of progressive organisations and people that collectively invest in and act on system change.
+Space Between has been a finalist in their awards on two occasions for the Mega Efficiencies Award and they sponsored the “Waste Create it, Not Waste It" show at NZ Post House.